Install and upgrade Azure Backup Server

-If you already have a Recovery Services vault open, proceed to step 3.
-If you do not have a Recovery Services vault open, but are in the Azure portal, on the main menu, click Browse.
+If you already have a Recovery Services vault open, continue to step 3.
+If you don't have a Recovery Services vault open, but are in the Azure portal, on the main menu, select Browse.

 In the list of resources, type Recovery Services.

 As you begin typing, the list will filter based on your input.
-When you see Recovery Services vaults, click it.
+When you see Recovery Services vaults, select it.

 The list of Recovery Services vaults appears.